brunoalvesprado/crystals-kyber-pke-single-file-didatic/README.md

 - Pure TypeScript implementation
 - Support for Kyber512, Kyber768, and Kyber1024 variants
 - Key generation, encryption, and decryption
+- For didatic purposes and better reading access, all coding is consolidated in a single file.

 ## Requirements